maniospas/smoll/docs/std.md

 ```rust
 mul(new FLOATS, vec, coo) -> (mut vec) with effects FLOATS
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 6 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 6 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: